 What do all these things mean?
-Wherever the voice of inspiration or of revelation isheard, upon the eastern or upon the western hemisphere, in ancient or in modern times, it always testifies of one divine personality, of one divine person.
-Our feeble conceptions have led us astray into believing that there are two or three divine persons, and to harmonize that belief with all apparent teachings of one God, we conceived the ineffable, illogical, and impossible doctrine of "three in one".
+Wherever the voice of inspiration or of revelation is heard, upon the eastern or upon the western hemisphere, in ancient or in modern times, it always testifies of one divine personality, of one divine person.
+Our feeble conceptions have led us astray into believing that there are two or three divine persons, and to harmonize that belief with all apparent teachings of one God, we conceived the ineffable, illogical, and impossible doctrine of "three in one."

 There is One God, infinite and eternal, upon which point the scriptures are definite and positive.
-Infinity implies and necessiates singularity.
+Infinity implies and necessitates singularity.
 To think of two or more infinities is to think in contradiction and in impossibilities.
-To think of Father and Son as co-existent and eternal in their separateness is to think of something which the very terms-Father and Son-contradict and deny, for the terms involve generation or beginning.
+To think of Father and Son as co-existent and eternal in their separateness is to think of something which the very terms - Father and Son - contradict and deny, for the terms involve generation or beginning.
 Nevertheless God, because of his infinity, is able to express himself in various ways, or in various forms, as he might need or choose according to his purposes.

 The scriptures offer no suggestion of a triune God.
-Never is it said that there are two persons, or three persons in God, but they do assert there is but one, and in most numerous and varied ways maintain the principle of divine singularity.
+Never is it said that there are two person, or three persons in God, but they do assert there is but one, and in most numerous and varied ways maintain the principle of divine singularity.
 Even the early church fathers, who conceived and established the doctrine of the Trinity, did not claim that this doctrine was found in the Bible.
+Freeman Clarke says:

-Freeman Clarke says!
-"But the Fathers do not treat this doctrine merely as a revealed mystery, still less as something which complicates the simple teaching of monotheism, but as the condition of rationally holding the Unity of God# -Ten Great Religions, Vol 2, page 92.
+"But the Fathers do no treat this doctrine merely as a revealed mystery, still less as something which complicates the simple teaching of monotheism, but as the condition of rationally holding the Unity of God."
+(Ten Great Religions, volume 2, page 92).

-It is worthy of observation that our strongest evidences pointing to the singularity of God are to be found in latter day revelation, viz., the Book of Mormon; and Doctrine and Covenants, as if the Lord, in giv-ing this later revelation; purposely emphasized this truth in order to correct our erroneous conception which has dome down to us from the dark ages.
+It is worthy of observation that our strongest evidences pointing to the singularity of God are to be found in latter day revelation, viz., the Book of Mormon, and Doctrine and Covenants, as if the Lord, in giving this later revelations, purposely emphasized this truth in order to correct our erroneous conception which has come down to us from the dark ages.
 As previously stated, this book was given to support and build up the teachings of the Bible that the errors which cause contentions might be removed.
-The I.V. also adds confirmatory evidences.
+The Inspired Version also adds confirmatory evidences.

-The Lord gave commandment, and gave power by the Spirit of revelation, for a revision of the Bible to be made.
+The Lord gave commandment, and gave power by the Spirit of revelation, for the revision of the Bible to be made.
 It was done by the Spirit of God.
 It is most striking that changes made in the text, and additions also, have presented, and have tended to clarify the teaching concerning God, Christ, and the Holy Spirit.
 These texts are to be found in the foregoing articles.
-The changes in the I.V. point altogether away from the commonly accepted idea of the Trinity, and toward the singularity of God.
+The changes in the Inspired Version point altogether away from the commonly accepted idea of the Trinity, and toward the singularity of God.

 Christ, as the embodiment of the divine personality, and of the divine nature, is the way, and the form, in which God's purpose is revealed to, and wrought out in behalf of, the human race.
-He is the Mediator between God and man, being the only channel of divine revealment, and the only approach for man to God.
-"I am the way, the truth and the life; no man ccometh unto the Father, but by me."-John 14:6.
-He is the "Word".
+He is the

+Mediator between God and man, being the only channel of divine revealment, and the only approach for man to God. "...I am the way, the truth, and the life; no man cometh unto the Father, but by me."
+(John 14:6).
+He is the "Word."

-(The word "monotheism" has been avoided somewhat in this article, as also the word "unity" because of their associations with Arianism which rejects the Deity of Christ.) - state and the state of the second s ateraty Greek and at the
+(The word "monotheism" has been avoided somewhat in this article, as also the word "unity" because of their association with Arianism which rejects the Deity of Christ.)